Oscarj-8/Hr-app/README.md

-# Task-Tracker built with Angular
+# Hr-app built with Angular